michalpasternak7/WG-Gesucht-scraper/README.md

 - `gspread`: For Google Sheets API

 ### Usage:
-Ensure you have `service_account.json` in the same directory for authentication.
+- Ensure you have `service_account.json` in the same directory for authentication.

-AWS Lambda Deployment
+- Deploy the script as an AWS Lambda function.

-The `get_data_lambda()` function is designed for deployment on AWS Lambda.
-It returns the scraped data as a JSON object.
+## save_wg_list_local.py
+### Overview:
+This script retrieves data using the `get_data()` function from `get_wg_list.py` and saves it to a Google Spreadsheet.
+This script is not meant to be deployed on AWS Lambda.

+### Dependencies:
+- `json`: Standard Python library
+- `gspread`: For Google Sheets API
+- `get_wg_list`: Custom module to fetch data

+### Usage:
+- Ensure you have service_account.json in the same directory for authentication.
+- Run the script locally.

 # TODO:
-## add save wg
 ## explain google sheets

 ## AWS Lambda Deployment